Environmental, Social & Governance

 In December 2018, we reopened Ma(i)sonry as RH Wine Vault as part of RH Yountville in the heart of wine country at 6711 Washington Street, Yountville, California.
 We restored this landmark building, which was originally designed in 1902 by its owner and vintner Charles Rovegno with the help of Angelo Brovelli, a local mason responsible for many of Napa County's idyllic stone bridges.
 This historic structure is listed on the National Register of Historic Places as well as on the Napa County Historic Resources Inventory.

-In May 2022, we opened RH San Francisco, The Gallery at the Historic Bethlehem Steel Building at the corner of Illinois & 20th Streets, San Francisco, CA in the second quarter of fiscal 2022.
+In May 2022, we opened RH San Francisco, The Gallery at the Historic Bethlehem Steel Building at the corner of Illinois & 20th Streets, San Francisco, California in the second quarter of fiscal 2022.
 Originally constructed in 1917 and designed in the Classical Revival style by preeminent San Francisco architect Frederick H. Meyer, we restored this landmark building with great respect for its original vision.
 The Historic Bethlehem Steel Building is listed on the National Register of Historic Places.

-We are developing RH London in the UK, The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House situated in Mayfair.
+We are developing RH London in the U.K., The Gallery at the Historic 7 Burlington Gardens, also known as Queensberry House, situated in Mayfair.
 The building was constructed in 1725 and was named after the fair that was typically held in May, every two weeks for about 80 years.
 At one point in time, it served as a branch of the Bank of England.

 RH is committed to providing a productive work environment free of unlawful harassment.
 Our company policies prohibit any form of harassment that has the purpose or effect of unreasonably interfering with an individual’s work performance, or that creates an intimidating, hostile, abusive or offensive work environment.